ewilson/bracketfun_api/README.md

     $ pip install -r requirements.txt

-To run locally:

-    $ ./manage.py runserver

-or better, install Postgres and Heroku, and use:
+To run locally, install Postgres and Heroku, and use:

     $ foreman start

+using foreman instead of `runserver` will allow the application to use the same environment variables as in production with Heroku

 To run tests: